iamx-ariful-islam/iamx-ariful-islam/README.md

 I’m a Cybersecurity and IT professional specializing in building **secure, scalable and reliable applications** for modern technology.
 Skilled in **Python, C++, Qt/QML, Django and Kali Linux**, I focus on bridging **software engineering and security** to solve real-world tech challenges efficiently.
 I also have hands-on experience with **healthcare technology, secure system design, penetration testing and ethical hacking**, ensuring compliance with industry standards and delivering robust, reliable solutions.

-> “Security and simplicity are not opposites — they are partners in good design.”
+> “Security and simplicity are not opposites — they are partners in good design”
 > — *Md.
 Ariful Islam*